TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-8-Pro.md

 Dependencies: unlocked bootloader, TWRP (not official one), stock MIUI (rooted/unrooted).

-*Please note: if you wish to use Google Market, flash GSI with preinstalled GApps.
-Unfortunately, Gapps can't be flashed due error 20, resizing of system partition leads to bootloop.*

-**ARM64 A/B**
+Use only **ARM64 A/B** GSIs.
+Use of sGSI is not recommended, they weren't tested yet.

 1. Go to TWRP and make backup of System and Data partitions. **You DON'T need to backup other partitions such as Vendor or Boot, because if you do restore them once, you will GET A SOFTBRICK.**
 2. Format -> Format Data -> Type "yes".
 Do NOT format system and any other partition.
 3. Install -> Flash image -> Select your GSI.img and flash it as "System image".
-4. Boot into system.
+4. If you are sure that your GSI comes without GApps, then flash [latest GApps](https://opengapps.org/) made for ARM64, nano or micro (if available) are recommended.
+If you encounter error 20, then mount system.
+If you encounter error 70, then go to "wipe" -> "advanced" -> select system partition -> "resize or repair" -> resize partition first -> then repair partition, now you can flash GApps.
 5. If you wish, you can root with Magisk.
 Go to TWRP Advanced -> Root device.
 Then you can update your Magisk binary later with Magisk Manager.
+6. Boot into system.
-6. Apply some fixes, like brightness slider fix and others.
+7. Apply some fixes, like brightness slider fix and others.
 DONE.

 ## Uninstall:
 Before anything, wipe system partition and "format data -> yes".